 He was opinionated.
-He thought New York State wines were lousy, liked low-watt tube amps, vintage Altec loudspeakers and rebuilding old Garrard idler-wheel turntables among many other things.
+He thought New York State wines were lousy, and liked low-watt tube amps, vintage Altec loudspeakers, and rebuilding old Garrard idler-wheel turntables, among many other things.
 He did not suffer fools all that gladly, but was also self-deprecating, often hilariously so.
 In the March 2020 Stereophile he wrote: “…domestic audio has attracted an almost incalculable number of iconoclasts, heretics, mavericks, nonconformists, lone wolves, enfants terrible, and hidebound kooks.
 Because the above are among my favorite people, I don’t have much of a problem with that state of affairs.”

 He prized audio components that were beautifully crafted and could convey the life, drive and humanity of the music, and was unimpressed by those that couldn’t.
 In the middle of one review a few years ago, where he was exasperated with the component’s performance, he simply concluded a paragraph with, “Jesus wept.”

 Art was an accomplished guitar player, as I found out when I got to play with him at a party at fellow Stereophile writer and friend Bob Reina’s summer house in Mattituck, NY.
 (The late Reina has never gotten the tribute he deserves and that will be remedied in a future issue.)
 Like anything Art did, he would talk about guitars, bluegrass and other loves with enthusiasm and the often obsessive detail so characteristic of people who are really into it.
 He wrote wonderful pieces for Fretboard Journal.